zzliu93-debug/FocuSD/README.md

 # FocuSD Island

-> A Windows-first Tauri + React floating island for keeping today's tasks, notes, clipboard history, and media controls at the top of your screen.
+> A Windows-first Tauri + React floating island for keeping today's tasks, notes, Codex status, clipboard history, and media controls at the top of your screen.

 Language: [中文](#focusd-island) | English

 ## Overview

 FocuSD Island is a lightweight desktop productivity app.
 It runs as a transparent, borderless, always-on-top island near the top of the primary display.
-In its collapsed state it behaves like a compact capsule; when expanded, it lets you manage today's todos, write a daily note, review archives, inspect clipboard history, control media playback, and tune the island's appearance and placement.
+In its collapsed state it behaves like a compact capsule; when expanded, it lets you inspect Codex status, manage today's todos, write a daily note, review archives, inspect clipboard history, control media playback, and tune the island's appearance and placement.

 The project is currently an early MVP and is mainly designed for Windows desktop usage.
 Issues and pull requests are welcome.